The $5 Logo

 By Sacha Greif

-Editor’s Note: Buying a $5 logo can seem attractive, that’s why we made this Fiverr review.
-Heck, you might be thinking, “for just five dollars I can buy several $5 logos and just pick the best one!”
-That’s exactly what we did in this review of Fiverr.
-We’ll walk through everything you can expect on the Fiverr platform and several other competing resources.
+Buying a $5 logo can seem attractive.
+“For just five dollars I can buy several $5 logos and just pick the best one!”
+That’s exactly what we did in this Fiverr review.
+We walk-through exactly what you get / can expect using the Fiverr platform to buy a logo.

-We recently published our Startup’s Guide to Budget Design, where we examined different design options at different price points.
+We recently published the Results of our Freelance Design Pricing Survey, where we examined different design options at different price points.
 In passing, the guide mentioned Fiverr, a marketplace where design services start at $5.
 I made the point that $5 seemed ridiculously low for any kind of design service, but I was corrected in the comments by Jean Bauhaus:

 There are a lot of misconceptions about Fiverr — the first being that everything there only costs $5.
 The truth is that advance sellers are able to charge much, much more for their work through add-ons and gig multiples.
 As such, Fiverr has become an attractive selling-ground for some top notch talent.